vmgltd/hlr-lookup-api-php-sdk/README.md

 echo $client->getBalance();

 /**
  * Submits asynchronous HLR Lookups containing up to 1,000 MSISDNs per request.
 Results are sent back asynchronously to a callback URL on your server.
-Use \VmgLtd\HlrCallbackHandler to capture them.
  *
  * @param array $msisdns - A list of MSISDNs in international format, e.g. +491788735000
  * @param null $route - An optional route assignment, see: http://www.hlr-lookups.com/en/routing-options